disponible también en español

 In recent years there has been fast growth of the internet in Spanish-speaking areas and especially in some Latin American countries.
 The situation is summarized in this chart, from two points of view: Latin America (including Brazil) and Spanish language (including Spain.)

-There are 21 countries in those areas with over a thousand internet hosts.
+There are 21 countries in these areas with over a thousand internet hosts.

 No. of hosts